Diversity in Healthcare & Law Resources

 Dr. Sharon Malotte, Physician.
 Dr. Malotte was the first indigenous Nevadan to go to medical school (at Stanford).
 She is from the TeMoak Band of the Western Shoshones of the South Fork Indian Reservation.
 She is an internist, emergency staff physician and medical director of a long term care facility.

 Dr. Patrice Harris, Physician.
-Dr. Harris is a psychiatrist and the immediate past president of the American Medical Association and served as the first Black woman to hold the position.
+Dr. Harris is a psychiatrist and a past president of the American Medical Association and served as the first Black woman to hold the position.
 Dr. Harris has been the Chair of the the AMA's Opioid Task Force since its inception and has worked to eliminate barriers to treatment, provide patients with affordable non-opioid pain treatment, and to de-stigmatize substance use disorders.

 U.S. Rep. Sharice Davids, JD.
 U.S. Representative Davids was elected in 2018 as one of the first Native American women elected to Congress (two were elected in 2018).
 A member of the Ho-Chunk Nation from Kansas, she has her law degree from Cornell.